-- (1) Any failure to fulfil the deliverables in line with the contract or service levels constitutes a material breach or poor performance which will result in the termination of the contract and/or sanctions will be imposed in the form of suspension from the database. - (2) Such sanctions will have variation in the periods of suspension based on the gravity of the breach. - (3) The municipality must consider imposing following sanctions, subject to sub-clause (2) above: - a) 6 months for non-declarations of relative/spouse within the municipality; - b) 12 months for misleading information provided to the municipality; and - c) 24 months for certain or above a certain threshold value based. - d) All the above will be applicable based on the gravity of the poor performance
+- (1) Any failure to fulfil the deliverables in line with the contract or service levels constitutes a material breach or poor performance which will result in the termination of the contract and/or sanctions will be imposed in the form of suspension from the database. - (2) Such sanctions will have variation in the periods of suspension based on the gravity of the breach. - (3) The municipality must consider imposing following sanctions, subject to sub-clause (2) above: - a) 6 months for non-declarations of relative/spouse within the municipality; - b) 12 months for misleading information provided to the municipality; and - c) 24 months for certain or above a certain threshold value based. - d) All the above will be applicable based on the gravity of the poor performance and will be analysed on a case by case_case-by-case basis co-ordinated by the Contract Management Section.

-59. CONDONATION OF POLICY CONTRAVENTIONS
+58. CONDONATION OF POLICY CONTRAVENTIONS